-In April 2007, I upgraded to the Canon 400XTi/Rebel dSLR; a terrific camera which also introduced me to RAW shooting during a BP class.
+In April 2007, I upgraded to the Canon 400XTi/Rebel dSLR; a terrific camera which also introduced me to RAW shooting.
 I upgraded again in Dec.
 2009, to the Canon 7D, which brought better ISO response, expanded metering & focusing systems, and a few other nifty features.
 Then in Dec.
 2013, I finally went "full-frame" with the Canon 6D.
-(I miss some features of the 7D, but love the even better ISO response!)

-My gear now includes the wide angle EF 16-35 f/2.8L, the EF 24-105 f/4L IS, the EF 50mm f/1.4, the EF 100mm f/2.8 Macro, the EF 70-300 f/4-5.6 IS, and my newest, most challenging lens - the TS-E 17mm f/4L Tilt-Shift.
 I use an Induro carbon fiber tripod and a Really Right Stuff ballhead, a wired shutter remote control, and the Angle-Finder C viewfinder attachment (my favorite accessory by far!)
-Nowadays, I edit primarily in Lightroom5, sometimes dipping into Photoshop CS4 and the NIK Software plug-in suite (which is wonderful!); all running on a MacBook Pro 15" laptop.
+I edit primarily in Lightroom5, sometimes dipping into Photoshop 6 and the NIK Software plug-in suite (which is wonderful!); all running on a MacBook Pro 15" Retina laptop.

 I love architecture, and it is one of my favorite subjects (followed by macro images, travel photography & landscapes).
 I am drawn to strong design elements, and love repeating, receding subjects.
 I generally aim to produce realistic images using available light (I have no flash gear).
 My goal is continual learning & technical improvement, and honing my artistic style.

 I have served as a volunteer docent at Washington National Cathedral since 1995; it has been a favorite photography stomping ground and you could say I learned photography there.
 The substantial damage caused by 2011's 5.8M Virginia earthquake is truly heartbreaking.
-The earthquake repairs will require perhaps 10 years, and will run into tens of millions of dollars (all of which must be raised privately; the cathedral receives no federal or taxpayer funding, and is not covered by earthquake insurance.)
+The remaining earthquake repairs will take perhaps 6-10 or more years, and are estimated at around $24M (all of which must be raised privately; the cathedral receives no federal or taxpayer funding, and is not covered by earthquake insurance.)

 Thanks for looking and feel free to contact me!

-A link to my other online gallery, arranged in subject matter albums, is below:
+My online gallery, arranged in subject matter albums, is at www.chrisbudny.com